Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Wongawilli has five operational public transport stops, all offering bus services.
-These stops are covered by seven distinct routes, collectively facilitating 200 weekly passenger trips.
-Transport accessibility is deemed good, with residents on average located 285 meters from the nearest stop.
-Predominantly residential, most Wongawilli residents commute outward, with cars being the primary mode of transport at 99%.
-The area has an average vehicle ownership of 2.1 per dwelling, exceeding the regional norm.
-According to the 2021 Census, a high 31.7% of residents work from home, possibly due to COVID-19 conditions.
+Wongawilli has five operational public transport stops, offering a variety of bus services.
+These stops are served by seven different routes, together facilitating 200 weekly passenger trips.
+Transport accessibility in Wongawilli is deemed good, with residents generally residing 285 meters away from the nearest stop.
+Predominantly residential, most Wongawilli residents commute outside the area, with cars being the primary mode of transport at 99%.
+On average, there are 2.1 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, a significant 31.7% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport